jacek-domanski/dotfiles/git-uaf.md

 `git remote show origin` <br>
 Info about origin

+`git reset --soft [commit]` <br>
+- Move the tip of the branch HEAD points to

+`git reset --mixed [commit]` <br>
+- Move the tip of the branch HEAD points to
+- Make the index look like HEAD

+`git reset --hard [commit]` <br>
+- Move the tip of the branch HEAD points to
+- Make the index look like HEAD
+- Make the working directory look like the index

 `git shortlog --no-merges master --not v1.0.1` <br>
 Summarizes all commits in range